erikandersson96/portfolio-project-four/README.md

 #### Strategy

 * **Project Goal**
-Create a website that allows users to see, add and edit recipes.
+Create a website that allows users to create an account so they can see, add and edit recipes.

 #### Scope